 "I told you there were not words invented yet to explain how great my brain is, but let me put it this way: the world is several million years old and several billion people have at one time or another trod upon it, but I, Vizzini the Sicilian, am, speaking with pure candor and modesty, the slickest, sleekest, sliest and wiliest fellow who has yet come down the pike."

 There are so many instances throughout both the book and the movie when Vizzini asserts his superior intelligence.
 The first time this is contested is when Inigo exclaims in frustration that Vizzini does not use the word ‘inconceivable’ correctly, and the last instance is this above book quote.
 After defeating Inigo and Fezzik, the Man in Black encounters Vizzini, who has Buttercup in his grasp, with a knife pointed at her neck.
 He asserts that he is one step ahead of the Man in Black and thinks he knows his intentions.
-As we find out, Vizzini is wrong, and the Man in Black is actually trying to free Buttercup.
 Before the Man in Black and Vizzini can battle each other, Vizzini again points out how smart he is.

 "Enough about my beauty," Buttercup said.
 "Everybody always talks about how beautiful I am.
 I've got a mind, Westley.
 Talk about that."